SENERGY-Platform/export-worker-lib/README.md

 #### Mapping

 A mapping is specified as a JSON object.
 A key consists of a target path under which data is stored in the export and a target type to which the data is to be converted.
-The source path to the message data to be extracted is specified as the value.
+The source path to the message data to be extracted is specified as the value:

     {
       "<target path>:<target type>": "<source path>",
       ...
     }

+#### Identifiers

+Identifiers allow messages to be identified by their content.
+The use of identifiers makes it possible to differentiate heterogeneous message structures and apply appropriate mappings.
+This is relevant when messages with different structures originate from the same or multiple sources and an allocation via the source is not possible.
+Identifiers are specified as a list of JSON objects.
+An identifier must have a "key" field and optionally a "value" field:

+    [
+      {
+        "key": "<message key name>",
+        "value": "<message key value>"
+      },
+      {
+        "key": "<message key name>"
+      },
+      ...
+    ]

+The key field of an identifier specifies the name of a key that must be present in a message.
+The Value field specifies a value for the key so that messages with the same data structures can be differentiated.
+If no value field is used, the existence of the key referenced in the key field is sufficient for a message to be identified.